benlavender/homelab-docs/guides/Linux/guides/Firewalld.md

 ## Concepts:

-There are three basic concepts in `firewalld`; zones, services and policies.
+There are five basic concepts in `firewalld`; zones, services, policies, interfaces and sources.

 ### Zones: